Bruno Paul: Jugendstil

 In 1898, Paul, together with Behrens, Pankok, and Riemerschmid, was working as an applied artist.
 He was a leading figure in the development of Jugendstil, and quickly established himself as the premier designer for the Vereinigte Werkstätten für Kunst im Handwerk (United Workshops for Art in Craftwork), which produced housewares in Munich.
 The Jugendstil Hunter's Room he designed for the Vereinigte Werkstätten in 1900 received a gold medal at the 1900 Paris International Exposition and was the first of a series of prestigious commissions that won widespread professional admiration.
 He won another gold medal at the 1904 Louisiana Purchase Exposition in St. Louis, introducing his interior designs to a broad American audience.
 In 1906, Paul designed a festival decoration for a barracks in Munich, his first commission on an architectural scale.
 His design (perhaps apocryphally) impressed Kaiser Wilhelm II and facilitated his appointment to the vacant directorship of the Unterrichtsanstalt des königlichen Kunstgewerbemuseum Berlin (Teaching Institute of the Royal Museum of Decorative Arts).

 Paul's appointment in Berlin was part of a wider program of educational reforms promoted by Hermann Muthesius and Wilhelm von Bode.
-Paul, who was a member of the Munich Secession and the Berlin Secession as well as being one of the twelve artists who founded the German Werkbund, proved a committed reformer.
+Paul, who was a member of the Munich Secession and the Berlin Secession as well as being one of the twelve artists who founded the German Werkbund, proved to be a committed reformer.
 He revised the curriculum of the Unterrichtsanstalt to promote practical craftsmanship as the basis of artistic education.
-He emphasized the training of professional designers for the applied arts industries, establishing a precedent that continues in schools of design to the present day.
+He emphasised the training of professional designers for the applied arts industries, establishing a precedent that continues in schools of design to the present day.

 As a designer, Bruno Paul provided more than 2,000 furniture patterns to the Vereinigte Werkstätten.
 He also designed furniture for Deutsche Werkstätten Hellerau as well as designing ship interiors for the Norddeutscher Lloyd, Pianos for Ibach, and streetcar interiors for the city of Berlin.
-Paul's most historically significant furniture design was the Typenmöbel of 1908, the first example of modern, unit furniture conceived to allow an unlimited number of combinations of standardized, machine-made elements.
+Paul's most historically significant furniture design was the Typenmöbel of 1908, the first example of modern, unit furniture conceived to allow an unlimited number of combinations of standardised, machine-made elements.
 Like much of his work, the Typenmöbel was widely published in contemporary professional journals.

 After 1918, Paul's architecture reflected the changing economic and social conditions of the Weimar Republic.
 In 1924, he designed the Plattenhaus Typ 1018 for the Deutsche Werkstätten, a prefabricated concrete dwelling developed in response to the pressing need for affordable housing.
 Although the stark, prismatic volumes of the Plattenhaus reflected the vocabulary of the neue Sachlichkeit, its elegant detailing was typical of Paul's pre-war designs.